Microchip-MPLAB-Harmony/aerospace/apps/ip1553/ip1553_rt_operation_interrupt/readme.md

-﻿# SpaceWire Loopback Example

-This example shows how configure the SpaceWire peripheral to send and receive multiple packets.
-It uses multiple receive buffer to exercise in an optimize way the 3 states (NEXT, CURRENT, PREVIOUS) for packet reception.
+﻿---
+parent: Examples applications
+title: IP1553 Remote Terminal operation interrupt Example
+nav_order: 4
+---

+# IP1553 Remote Terminal operation interrupt Example

+This example shows how start the IP1553 module in Remote Terminal mode with RT01 address and receive data transfer commands in a non-blocking manner.
+The peripheral interrupt is used to manage the transfer.
+It waits for any incoming commands and display the buffer sent or the received data.

 ## Building The Application
 The parent folder for all the MPLAB X IDE projects for this application is given below:

-**Application Path** : aerospace\apps\spw\spw_loopback\firmware
+**Application Path** : aerospace\apps\ip1553\ip1553_rt_operation_interrupt\firmware

 To build the application, refer the below table and open the appropriate project file in MPLABX IDE.

 | Project Name  | Description   |
 | ------------- |:-------------:|
 | sam_rh71_ek.X | SAM RH71 Evaluation Kit board  |

 ## MPLAB Harmony Configurations

 Refer to the MHC project graph for the components used and the respective configuration options.